 Stuff for the kitchen or dining takes up at least half of the reported 1,300 products available.
 There are more bowls, plates, mugs, and glassware than you’ll ever need, but truth be told, most of them are truly appealing, especially if you are susceptible to neutral-coloured ceramics and stoneware in simple shapes that can show off their equally stylish content.
 There is also a surprisingly large selection of acacia wood accessories such as caddies, platters, and pot holders, all handsomely fashioned.
 What seems to be missing are appliances.
 Still, the selection of merchandise is so extensive and the products so appealingly designed that it is hard, we think, even for the not house-proud to successfully resist.

 Although retail in Japan is going through hard times due to the still-raging pandemic, retailers there have not given up or stopped innovating.
 Daiso going specifically into home ware with Standard Products makes sense.
 As WFH is still prevalent and the preferred work-place arrangement, consumers are opening up their wallets or Google Pay to shop for items that can spruce their domestic interiors, rather than those that will fill an already over-stuffed wardrobe.
 Instead of going by way of the even less expensive route (can they go lower than 100 yen?), the Hiroshima-based company has chosen a retail concept that is a winning combination of friendly prices and accessible designs, both in a setting that reflects the growing sophistication of the pandemic-era homeowner.
 But this isn’t the first time Diaso has adopted the more-than-100-yen merchandising approach.
 There is the Threeppy chain (which, according to the parent company, is a conflation of “300 yen and happy”) that was introduced in Japan in 2018.
 A year later, the first of six Threepy shops (they are nearly always smaller than Diaso) outside Japan opened here at Funan Mall.
-Will we also see a Standard products store here in 2022?
+Don’t be surprised if we see a Standard Products store here in 2022.

 Despite the unmistakable home theme of Standard Products, the merchandising team also took pleasure in defining what home is or where it could be.
 As we well know, as long as there is access to the Internet, home (and the home office) could be anywhere, even in the mountains.
 Well aware of this, Standard Products has also a section for camping kits, complete with a tent, set up to give context to its attendant products, such as thermoses, water bottles, and even mess tins!
 Standard is clearly not quite the defining quality of the store, fun is.